holochain/holosqape/README.md

 There are a couple of installation variants that follow, pick the ones that suits your needs.

-Whether installing `holosqape`, `holoconsole` or both, you need to compile Holochain.
+Whether installing `holosqape`, `hcshell` or both, you need to compile Holochain.

 #### HC Build Option 1: Building for release use